Cosmic Cousins: Identification of a Subpopulation of Binary Black Holes Consistent with Isolated Binary Evolution: Methods

 \end{itemize}

-To investigate whether other parts of the primary mass spectrum may have similar spin characteristics to \first{}, we construct a composite subpopulation model, wherein we include an additional mass component \contA{}, described by a B-Spline in primary mass but force it to have the same spin distributions as \first{}. \contB{} is still included and is described by it's own spin distributions.
-For this model prescription, we chose to marginalize over the discrete variables $k_i$ during sampling, in order to sample slightly more efficiently.
+To investigate if other parts of the primary mass spectrum have similar spin characteristics to \popA{} of the \base{}, we construct a composite subpopulation model whose primary mass is itself a mixture model of a Gaussian peak and a B-Spline, which we'll refer to as \first{} and \contA{}, respectively.